brewinski/Angular-7-Elements-/README.md

 Run `git clone https://github.com/brewinski/Angular-7-Elements-POC.git` then into `cd ./Angular-7-Elements-POC`

+Run `nvm use` if you don't have the required node version installed run `nvm install`

+Installl the latest version of angular CLI globally `npm install @angular/cli@^7.1.0`

 Run `npm install`

 The library needs to be built into the `dist` folder. building the library allows it to behave as if it were an npm package.